adonmo/meos/README.md

 MEOS aims to the base on which more libraries can be built.
 The following projects are built on top of (or experimenting with) MEOS/PyMEOS:
   - [mobilitydb-sqlalchemy](mobilitydb-sqlalchemy) - The SQLAlchemy bindings for MobilityDB.
   - [MobilityDB-python](https://github.com/MobilityDB/MobilityDB-python/) - The official python driver for MobilityDB.
 (WIP [pull request](https://github.com/MobilityDB/MobilityDB-python/pull/4))

+Built a project using MEOS?
+Contact us to get it included here.

 # Usage